A school-aged girl and her mother have a serious conversation while reclining on the couch.

 • They may be concerned about how the treatment will make them different than their peers or change their appearance (losing their hair, losing weight).
 Be honest about the side effects of treatment.

-• They may want to be involved in treatment decisions to help them feel in control during a frightening time.
+• Make sure they know they can be involved in treatment decisions to help them feel in control during a frightening time.

 • Plan what you’re going to say to your child—even write it down—and practice if necessary.

-• Use a calm and reassuring voice when talking with the child.
+• Use a calm and reassuring voice when talking with the child, and be mindful of your body language.

 • It may be helpful to have another person with you when you talk to your child.
 This may be another family member or a member of the treatment team.

-• Be open and honest with your child and encourage him or her to ask questions.
+• Be open and honest with your child and encourage them to ask questions, allowing ample time for honest answers.

-• Share your feelings and encourage your child to share feelings as well.
+• Share your feelings and encourage your child to share their feelings as well.

 • Be honest about the treatments that will be needed, including the possibility of pain and expected side effects.